 The sun is told to be the soul of everything, the vitality which enables all to exist.
 It is the sovereign according to Hindu astrological writings – which means that it represents people in power, such as kings or political leaders.
 It stands for the age of fifty years in Hindu astrology.

-The greatest difference between the western and vedic astrological conception of the Sun is that in the West it’s viewed as a benefic, whilst in India – as a malefic, though some vedic astrologers disagree with this classical view, arguing that that which gives life to the world cannot be a malefic.
+The greatest difference between the western and Vedic astrological conception of the Sun is that in the West it’s viewed as a benefic, whilst in India – as a malefic, though some Vedic astrologers disagree with this classical view, arguing that that which gives life to the world cannot be malefic.

 - Christian Astrology by William Lilly

 - Everybody’s Guide to Palmistry by K. Das